Jaykul/DevOps2025/talks/MistakeProofing/slides.md

 [click]Validation attributes can do some of the same things as strongly-typed parameters, but they can be more flexible, and can even take other parameters into account.

-[click]ArgumentCompletion is like ValidateSet for completion, but without blocking other values.
+[click]I put a note at the bottom of this slide about ArgumentCompletion, it's like ValidateSet, but for just completion, without blocking other values.

 IValidateSetValuesGenerator is similar, but more dynamic, since it executes code to calculate the possible values.

-Finally, ArgumentCompleter is the most powerful.
+But ArgumentCompleter is the most powerful.
 It gives us dynamic, context-aware tab completion that is one of the best ways to help users avoid mistakes -- and it lets you consider the AST and the already bound parameters.
+You can write it inline, as I did in this example, or you can use the `Register-ArgumentCompleter` command to even add completion for commands you didn't write.

 [click]When you can, support ShouldProcess so users can run `-WhatIf`, and remember to set ConfirmImpact=High if you do something irreversible.